WhiteElephant-abc/datapack/ReplaceBlock/README.md

 ## Usage

 To use the API, first store the API configuration in your command storage at `{}.replace_block`.
 You can call the `replace_block:api/reset_settings` function with `{storage:"your command storage namespace ID"}` to generate example configuration, then call the `replace_block:api/execute` function with `{storage:"your command storage namespace ID"}`.
 Block replacement will start immediately and end within the same tick.
-Currently, ReplaceBlock does not have a validation mechanism for configuration content, so please ensure your configuration contains all required data, otherwise it may cause serious errors in ReplaceBlock.
+Please ensure your configuration contains all required data.
+ReplaceBlock will validate your configuration parameters, and missing parameters will cause API calls to fail.

 ## Configuration